Riduidel/aadarchi/README.md

 However, if you want to improve things, please run `mvn verify` which will create a project from the archetype and run `mvn package` which will trigger Java class compilation and run and Asciidoc documentation generation.

+## Architecture
+Way more details are available in the architecture documentation.

 ## Author